-Join Chris Mattia for an in-depth discussion in this video Using the exercise files, part of WordPress in the Classroom.
+Join Chris Mattia for an in-depth discussion in this video Using the exercise files, part of WordPress for Education.

 To follow along with this course, you'll need an account on either LinkedIn, Google, or Facebook so you can sign in to the test site of stateu.org Using this account, you'll be able to sign up for a free 30 day trial account on stateu.org where you'll create your own sub-domain and install an instance of WordPress.
 The site I'll be building throughout this course is located at mattia.stateu.org/env432 If you go to that address, you can browse through the completed site that we'll be building throughout this training.